SimeonDominiq/simple_chat/README.md

 This chat application was written with socket.io version `3.0.4` both on the client and on the server

-## Setting up
+## Setting up the App

 ### Installing project dependencies

-to install the dependencies and
+To install the dependencies, from within the application's root directory:

 ```sh
 npm install